-Trampers planning to use the Akatarawa Road for access to this area are advised to consult the Kapiti Coast District Council road status page.
+Access: The road-ends for the Waikanae and Ngatiawa Rivers can both be reached from Upper Hutt via the Akatarawa Road, or more directly from Waikanae.
+These roads have some narrow reaches that require care.
+Trampers planning to use the Akatarawa Road from the Hutt Valley for access to this area are advised to consult the Kapiti Coast District Council road status page.
 This is also accessible as a quick link at the bottom of their homepage.

 Overview: These two minor valley systems, headwaters of the Waikanae River, contain the popular Mangaone Walkway, and tracks to Kapakapanui, Renata and Waiotauru.
 The infrequently visited Waikanae River branches contain considerable areas of lowland forest, much of it still in original condition. [revised November 2017]

 From the left-hand gate at the Ngatiawa Road end, trail markers lead down and across paddocks to the Ngatiawa River.
 The Ngatiawa Forks are 12 minutes, and 4 crossings, upstream.
 The last crossing leads to the toe of the spur between the forks, and the Langer memorial tablet.
 Two routes go to Kapakapanui from here.
 One climbs the SE spur between the forks directly to Kapakapanui.
 The other climbs the spur NE of the forks, then swings past Kapakapanui Hut and on to the summit.
 Both tracks are well padded and reasonably well marked.

 Up by the SE spur.
 From the forks, 2½ hours of quick easy height gains the summit of Kapakapanui.
 The last part is through tall grass covering the burn.
 The summit is marked by a large trig beacon.
 Twenty-five metres before the top, the trail from the Ngatiawa-Waiotauru Saddle joins.